kartikcode/ACA-FSWD-2021/Sabari/README.md

-### Assignment 2.0: learned about HTML and CSS.
+### Assignment 2.0:
+Learned about HTML and CSS.
 And using it designed a personal webpage.

 Link to personal website repo is: https://github.com/ssabari23/ssabari23.github.io.git